RMS Mauretania's First-Class Accommodations: A Voyage into Edwardian Elegance

 Observation Room

-This apartment is situated on the promenade deck in the fore-end of the deckhouse and commands an uninterrupted view over the bow of the vessel while affording complete protection from the weather.
+This apartment is situated on the promenade deck at the fore end of the deckhouse.
+It commands an uninterrupted view over the vessel's bow while affording complete protection from the weather.

-Passengers can thus see the vessel forging ahead without being exposed to the force of the wind caused by the great speed at which the vessel travels.
+Thus, passengers can see the vessel forging ahead without being exposed to the force of the wind caused by the great speed at which the vessel travels.

 The Children's Room for First Class Passengers on the RMS Mauretania, 1907.